AntennaPod

 AntennaPod is a free and open-source podcast aggregator app for the Android operating system.

 History

 AntennaPod was originally released on July 22, 2012, as Version 0.8 and is licensed under the GPLv3 license.
 The app is a free and open-source software that aggregates podcasts.
 The app was featured on the crowdsourced BoringPhone - a phone intended to eliminate distractions that is an alternative to the mainstream Android phones.

-As of May 2025, the app has been downloaded over 1,000,000 times in the Google Play Store and has almost 75,000 reviews, which are largely very positive.
+As of August 2026, the app has been downloaded over 1,000,000 times in the Google Play Store and has over 95,000 reviews, which are largely very positive.